mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 There is plenty one can do with a C2 framework, we have covered the most important topic, Enumeration, Pivoting and Lateral movement via Sliver C2, topics such as kerberoasting and other techiniques, I deemed were out of scope, as skilled as you are, you will certainly find it straight-forward to implement your hacking techniques leveraging Sliver C2, be sure as well to go through the armory BOFs, that will certainly fast track your hacking progress.

-I will be update this blog again as I progress through HackTheBox ProLabs, I believe I could have digged a little deeper overall on the explanations. nonetheless, do appreciate that I wrote all that without a a built-in grammar check, no AI, surely there are mistakes in here, but I'm impressed ! see you.
+I will be updating this blog again as I progress through HackTheBox ProLabs, I believe I could have digged a little deeper overall on the explanations, see you !